I received an email the other day from someone asking about my story.

 My business, Marketing Words, was one of the primary things that kept me going during this time.
 Initially started using an old borrowed Packard Bell desktop that had 2mg of RAM (yes, you read that right), I would print out copy and edit it on my lunch break or during slow times at the office.

-Eventually, I was able to turn in my notice and work 4 hours per day until my replacement was hired and trained.
+Eventually, I was able to turn in my notice and work four hours per day until my replacement was hired and trained.
 That made for a smoother transition to working on my own.

-By working 18-hour days (including my day job) and time spent on starting my business, I was tired.
+Between working 18-hour days (including my day job) and time spent on starting my business, I was well beyond tired.
 But it was a satisfying tired.
 The kind you feel when you know you’ve done something good.

 At only about four years old, the company was entering a new era of Internet business by adding a fledgling service to our copywriting lineup: search engine optimized (SEO) copywriting.